quangbom16/fcj-proposal/content/2-Proposal/_index.md

 draft: false
 ---

-## A Unified Web-Based Solution for Suspicious File and URL Analysis
+## Unified Web Platform for Suspicious File and URL Analysis

 ### 1. Executive Summary
-The Malware Analysis & Threat Intelligence Platform is designed for a university research group in Ho Chi Minh City to enhance malware detection and threat intelligence sharing.
-It enables users to upload suspicious files, domains, IP addresses, and URLs for automated analysis.
-Inspired by VirusTotal, the platform integrates multiple scanning engines and open-source intelligence (OSINT) feeds, while operating on a smaller scale for academic and research purposes.
-The system supports 10–15 active researchers, providing real-time detection, collaborative sharing, and secure access via role-based authentication.
+The Malware Analysis & Threat Intelligence Platform was developed for a research group at a university in Ho Chi Minh City, with the goal of enhancing malware detection and sharing cyber threat intelligence.
+The platform allows users to upload suspicious files, domains, IP addresses, and URLs for automated analysis.
+Inspired by VirusTotal, the system integrates multiple scanning tools and open-source intelligence (OSINT) feeds, but is deployed at a smaller scale to better suit academic and research purposes.

+The system is designed to support 10–15 regular researchers, providing real-time detection, result sharing, and secure access with role-based permissions.

 ### 2. Problem Statement
-#### What’s the Problem?
+#### The Challenge
-Traditional malware analysis requires multiple isolated tools, manual correlation, and lacks centralized results.
-Existing commercial services like VirusTotal are powerful but limited by privacy concerns, access restrictions, or high subscription costs.
-This creates difficulties for researchers and students who need a controlled platform for hands-on security experiments.
+Traditional malware analysis methods often rely on separate tools, require manual effort, and lack centralized result aggregation.
+Meanwhile, commercial services such as VirusTotal, although powerful, face limitations related to privacy, restricted access, or high cost.
+This creates obstacles for students and researchers who need a controlled environment to conduct experiments and study cybersecurity.

 #### The Solution
-The platform provides a unified web interface where users can:
+This platform provides a centralized web interface where users can:
-- Upload suspicious files (executables, scripts, documents).
+- Upload suspicious files (executables, scripts, office documents).
-- Submit domains, IPs, and URLs for analysis.
+- Submit domains, IP addresses, or URLs for analysis.
-- Automatically scan inputs against integrated antivirus engines, sandbox environments, and OSINT feeds.
+- Automatically scan data with multiple antivirus engines, sandbox environments, and OSINT sources.
-- Correlate results with threat intelligence sources for better detection accuracy.
+- Correlate results with threat intelligence feeds to improve detection accuracy.
-- Share anonymized results with the research community for collaborative defense.
+- Share anonymized reports with the research community to foster collaboration.

-The backend leverages **serverless and container-based services**:
-- **File ingestion** via API Gateway and serverless storage (Amazon S3).
-- **Analysis engines** orchestrated with AWS Lambda and ECS Fargate for sandboxing and signature scans.
-- **Threat intelligence feeds** integrated through AWS Glue jobs and DynamoDB.
-- **Web interface** built with Next.js and AWS Amplify for responsive dashboards.
-- **Secure authentication** through Amazon Cognito to control access by research members.
+Analysis requests are processed in two different ways:

+1. **Fast Query (Query Service):**
+   - If the file/URL has already been analyzed, the Web Server sends its hash to the Query Service.
+   - The Query Service checks DynamoDB for existing results.
+   - If found, results are instantly returned to the user via the web interface.

+2. **New Processing (Processing Service):**
+   - If the data is not yet available, the system forwards the raw file/URL to the Processing Service.
+   - The Processing Service performs in-depth analysis, scanning, and report generation.
+   - Results are sent back to the Web Server for user delivery and simultaneously stored in DynamoDB for future queries.

+This hybrid approach reduces response times for repeated requests while ensuring scalability for new analyses.

-#### Benefits and Return on Investment
+#### Benefits & ROI
-The platform serves as a **cybersecurity learning and research tool**, allowing lab members to experiment with malware detection pipelines and enrich their knowledge of threat intelligence.
-It simplifies workflows by centralizing multiple analysis tools in one place, reducing manual effort and increasing reliability.
+The platform serves as a **practical tool for cybersecurity education and research**, enabling students and researchers to experience real-world malware detection workflows while broadening their understanding of threat intelligence.
+By consolidating multiple tools into a single system, the platform minimizes manual steps and improves both accuracy and reliability.

-**Key benefits include:**
+**Key Benefits:**
-- Hands-on experience for students and researchers in malware analysis.
+- Provides hands-on learning opportunities for students and researchers.
-- Faster detection of suspicious content through real-time scanning.
+- Accelerates detection with real-time automated scanning.
-- A foundation for future integration with AI-based detection models.
+- Lays the groundwork for future integration of AI-driven detection models.
-- Collaboration opportunities by securely sharing anonymized reports.
-- Cost efficiency using AWS serverless pricing (estimated <$10/month).
+- Supports safe and anonymized report sharing to strengthen collaboration.

-By minimizing manual analysis steps and consolidating data, the platform achieves a break-even period of 6–12 months through reduced operational effort, while providing long-term academic and research value.
+By streamlining processes and unifying data, the platform is expected to achieve ROI within 6–12 months while delivering long-term value to both research and education.

 ### 3. Solution Architecture